kasir-barati/cloud/aws/S3/multipart-file-upload.md

 > ```
 >
 > I still dunno how to generate a CRC32 checksum hash in terminal.
 So feel free to file an issue and lemme know how I can do it.

+### How To Use The `FULL_OBJECT` Checksum Type

+1. You choose a checksum algorithm when you wanna start uploading your data.
+2. Calculate the checksum of your file:
+   - Read the file chunk by chunk and try to upload them, but at the same time you will calculate the checksum.
+So no need to read the entire file.
+   - We're not gonna use the checksum itself, but rather a hash of it as I've already explained it [here](https://stackoverflow.com/a/79440513/8784518).
+Feel free to upvote my answer there :).
+3. Amazon S3 uses that algorithm to compute a checksum on its own servers and validates it with the provided value by you.
+   - Amazon S3 also stores the checksum as part of the object metadata.

 #### Which Checksum Algorithm Should You Pick?